If you are using the Balcony Buddy or a

 Boomer, a little better than for the basic Balcony Buddy.

-quality of received signals.
+of received signals.
 Noise levels are way down.
-Since the
+Since the antenna's

-antenna's radiator is now isolated from the balcony structure I no
+radiator is now isolated from the balcony structure I no longer have to

-longer have to listen through all the electronic hash in the building to
+listen through all the electronic hash in the building to hear a weak

-few months I find it's performance to be excellent.
-I've been able to
+months I find it's performance to be excellent.
+I've been able to turn

-turn down power for several repeaters and still have good copy with
+down power for several repeaters and still have good copy with others.

-others.
-The simplex range extends to the horizon and beyond, often with
+The simplex range extends to the horizon and beyond, often with only 10

-only 10 watts of power.
-The match is holding beautifully at under 1.1:1
+watts of power.
+The match is holding beautifully at under 1.1:1 across

 My little "2 dimensional groundplane" seems to be living